solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 to build custom tools to automate and report on resource configurations that do not meet any organizational requirements that are required.

-### Azure PowerShell and CLI
+#### Azure PowerShell and CLI

 **Azure PowerShell** and the **Azure CLI** (for Bash shell users) are useful for automating tasks that cannot be performed in the Azure portal.
-Both of these tools follow an *imperative* approach, meaning that users must explicitly script the creation of resources in the correct order.
+Both tools follow an *imperative* approach, meaning that users must explicitly script the creation of resources in the correct order.

 ![Shows an example of the Azure CLI.]